dentarg/auth0-blog/_posts/2017-06-28-real-world-angular-series-part-1.markdown

 The Angular CLI uses [Codelyzer](https://github.com/mgechev/codelyzer) to lint Angular projects and raise warnings when the developer has used practices that do not adhere to the [Angular Style Guide](https://angular.io/guide/styleguide).
 Now might be a good time to run `$ ng lint` to lint our project and make sure there are no errors.

-{% include tweet_quote.html quote_text="Angular CLI lints projects and raises warnings when the dev doesn't adhere to the #Angular styleguide." %}
+{% include tweet_quote.html quote_text="Angular CLI lints projects and raises warnings when the dev doesn't adhere to the @angular styleguide." %}

 ---